DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-03-experiment-3-exploring-how-providers-might-report-information-about-school-placements.md

 ---
 title: "Experiment 3: Exploring how providers might report information about school placements"
-description: In this experiment, we pivoted from schools and providers adding and finding school placements to providers reporting their school placement needs to DfE
+description: We changed our approach from schools and providers adding and finding school placements to providers reporting their school placement needs to DfE
 date: 2023-08-03
 tags:
   - school placements